KACY

 KACY (102.5 FM) is a radio station licensed in Arkansas City, Kansas, United States, broadcasting a classic hits format.
 The station is owned by Tornado Alley Communications, LLC.

 History

-Bob Fisher at Third Coast Broadcasting put this station on the air as KLPQ on August 26, 1999.
-On August 26, 2000, the station changed its call sign to KACY.
-Previously, the KACY call letters which are branded as a reference to Ark City were previously used by an AM station in Lafayette LA with "Acadiana" branding.
+Third Coast Broadcasting General Manager/Broadcast Engineer Bob Fisher put KLPQ on the air on August 26, 1999.
+On August 26, 2000, the station changed its call letters to KACY.
+Previously, the KACY call letters which are branded as a reference to Arkansas City were previously used by an AM station in Lafayette, Louisiana, with "Acadiana" branding.